magv/ratracer/README.md

 - solutions of linear equation systems.

-`ratracer` works by tracing the evaluation of a given expression, and replaying the trace using modular arithmetics inside a rational reconstruction algorithm.
+`ratracer` works by tracing the evaluation of a given expression, and replaying the trace using modular arithmetic inside a rational reconstruction algorithm.
 It contains tools to record, save, inspect, and optimize the traces.